-Students are expected to know and adhere to U of T's principle of academic integrity.
-Any act of unethical behavior will be addressed in accordance with university guidelines.
-In general, you are expected to do your own work, attribute sources using appropriate citation practices, not reuse assignments across courses, and not provide unauthorized help to other students.
-You are expected to read the statement of academic integrity carefully and thoroughly here to make certain you understand and adhere to it.
-Clarifying questions (as they pertain to this class) are welcome.
-You also need to internalize what constitutes plagiarism and how to avoid it, and you can start by reading the content at this link: https://guides.library.utoronto.ca/plagiarism.
+Students are expected to know and adhere to the University's principle of academic integrity.
+Any act of unethical behavior will be addressed in accordance with University guidelines.
+In general, you are expected to do your own work and not provide unauthorized help to other students.
+These include, but are not limited to: